 The car's price, taxes due, and registration are pretty simple, but inspection costs and transportation are two major variables.
-I cover inspections and transportation in their own sections below, but be prepared to pay for a Pre-Purchase Inspection (PPI), plane tickets to see the car in person before you decide to buy it, and transportation costs if it isn't local.
+I cover inspections and transportation in their own sections below, but be prepared to pay for a Pre-Purchase Inspection (PPI) and, if it isn’t local, plane tickets to see the car in person and transportation costs to get it home.

 The amount you'll need up front to cover the total cost to purchase a car can range wildly, so do some research beforehand to figure out how much you'll need.

 A general rule of thumb is to budget $1500 per year for annual maintenance, and roll over any of that not used to the next year to help cover bigger-ticket items like tires, brake rotors, a clutch, and so on.
 If you're doing your own maintenance, your maintenance costs can be substantially lower.
 I sell maintenance packages that you can use to help plan out what your costs will be, but don't forget things like tires and brake pads that you'll need every few years.
 At $200-500 per year, the V8 Vantage is fairly inexpensive to maintain if you're doing the work yourself.